tapasyapandiyan/custom-encryption-engine/README.md

 # Manual Encryption Script

-I wanted to see how basic data obfuscation works at a low level, so I built a simple text shifter in Python using raw ASCII values instead of just installing an encryption library.
+I wanted to see how basic data hiding works at a low level, so I built a simple text shifter in Python using raw ASCII values instead of just installing an encryption library.

 ### The Logic
 The function loops through every single character.
-If it's a letter, it drops the character down to a 0-25 scale (subtracting 97 for lowercase, 65 for uppercase), applies the shifting key, uses a modulo `% 26` to wrap around the alphabet, and converts it back into text using `chr()`.
+If it's a letter, it drops the character down to a 0-25 scale (subtracting 97 for lowercase, 65 for uppercase), applies the shifting key, uses a modulo `% 26` to wrap around the alphabet, and converts it back into text using `chr()`

 ```python
 def encrypt_msg(text, shift):